-- In the open sight of others This is an idiom.
-AT: "In a place where everyone can see" (See: Idiom) - his ways This refers to God's instructions for how people should behave.
-(See: Idiom) - they made the cry of poor people come to him The word "cry" can be expressed as a verb.
-This speaks of God hearing their cry as if they cry were a person that came to him.
-AT: "they made the poor people cry, and God heard them" (See: Abstract Nouns and Personification)
+The word "cry" can be expressed as a verb.
+This speaks of God hearing their cry as if the cry were a person that came to him.
+Alternate translation: "they made the poor people cry, and God heard them" (See: Abstract Nouns and Personification)